 Fairfax is a medium-sized city located in the state of Virginia.
 With a population of 24,019 people and 32 constituent neighborhoods, Fairfax is the 42nd largest community in Virginia.

 Fairfax home prices are not only among the most expensive in Virginia, but Fairfax real estate also consistently ranks among the most expensive in America.

-Fairfax is a decidedly white-collar city, with fully 90.58% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Fairfax is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Fairfax who work in management occupations (12.98%), office and administrative support (12.63%), and sales jobs (9.77%).
+Fairfax is a decidedly white-collar city, with fully 90.94% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Fairfax is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Fairfax who work in management occupations (13.92%), business and financial occupations (9.87%), and office and administrative support (9.81%).

 Also of interest is that Fairfax has more people living here who work in computers and math than 95% of the places in the US.